DM2-ND/CiteExplainer/index.md

 [2] Kipf and Welling.
 "Semi-supervised classification with graph convolutional networks."
 ICML 2017.

-### Text Generation (Link Formation Explanation): Generating the context A cites B
+### Text Generation (Link Formation Explanation): Generating the context that paper A cites B

 **Validation setting**: It uses the same training, validation, and test sets as in the task of Graph Learning.
+We use the full text (<span style="color:red">abstract?</span>) of paper B and abstract of paper A. We do not use the full text of paper A.

 **Evaluation methods**: BiLingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), Metric for Evaluation of Translation with Explicit ORdering (METEOR), and Consensus-based Image Description Evaluation (CIDEr).
 In detail, <span style="color:red">[TODO: BLEU-4?]</span>.